Quasi-geostrophic Rayleigh-B\'enard convection on the tilted $f$-plane: Simulation results

 \subsection{Mean temperature profiles}

 In contrast to non-rotating RBC, lateral mixing due to vortical interactions of thermal columns and plumes plays a key role in controlling the behaviour of the mean temperature gradient in rotating RBC \citep{kJ96}.
 Coherent columnar structures spanning the layer depth act as highly efficient conduits for heat transport and models have demonstrated that the midplane mean temperature gradient follows $\partial_\eta \overline{\Theta}\vert_{1/2}\propto \wRa^{-1}$ when such structures dominate the flow \citep{mS06,iG10}.
 This initial evolution towards an isothermal interior as $\wRa$ increases is illustrated in figs.~\ref{fig:mean_temperature_vs_ra} and \ref{fig:dz_mean_temperature}.
 Figure~\ref{fig:mean_temperature_vs_ra} shows that the mean temperature profile $\overline{\Theta}$ is symmetric with respect to the midplane $\eta=1/2$ despite the loss of the symmetry $\mathcal{R}_\eta$.
 Moreover, irrespective of $\vartheta_f$, in the geostrophic turbulent state, $\wRa\gtrsim 40$, buoyant plumes generated within the thermal boundary layers with both cyclonic and anticyclonic signatures stir fluid elements laterally as they attempt to transport heat across the layer.
 Additionally, the plumes themselves are continually eroded and even annihilated by vortical interactions during their journey across the layer.
 As a result, in the statistically stationary state, the thermal deposition by lateral mixing has a tendency to anomalously warm (cool) the ambient temperature in the lower (upper) layers and thereby sustain an unstable mean temperature profile \citep{kJ96}.
 Figure~\ref{fig:dz_mean_temperature} tracks the mean temperature gradient $-1 + \partial_\eta \overline{\Theta}$ evaluated at the midplane as a function of $\wRa$ for various $\vartheta_f$.
 In all cases the mean temperature gradient saturates at approximately $-0.4$, a value evidently insensitive to the colatitude of the $f$-plane.
 This finding is consistent with recent investigations of upright convection ($\vartheta_f=0$) using DNS~\citep{sS14} or quasi-geostrophic simulations using the reduced equations \citep{mS06,kJ12,sM21,tO23}.
+It differs, however, from recent $f$-plane simulations at $E=10^{-6}$ \citep{kannan26} in which $Nu$ does not reach the diffusivity-free scaling $Nu\sim{\wRa}^{3/2}$ found here and in spherical shell simulations with a similar Ekman number \citep{wang21}.